ChameleonCloud/climeleon/README.md

 ## Setup

-You can build the Docker container(s) necessary and install some symlinks to /usr/local/bin (configurable with CC_INSTALL_PATH env variable) by running the default `make` task.
+You can build the Docker container(s) necessary and install some symlinks to /usr/local/bin (configurable with CHI_INSTALL_PATH env variable) by running the default `make` task.

 ```